(Updated November 4, 2020)

+Please check our travel page for more recent information.
 If international travel is unavoidable, please register your travel here and make sure you have a valid travel signature on your I-20/DS-2019.
 You do not need a valid travel signature on your visa document to depart the U.S., only to re-enter.
 Please request a new I-20/DS-2019 with a travel signature here.
+Please review the travel signature request before you submit a request.
 Please note that the Bechtel International Center cannot advise on individual travel situations.

 It is difficult to know at this point in time, when you will be able to return to the U.S. because of border closings (if you do travel internationally).
-Currently the U.S. borders are closed to many foreign nationals.
 Please check the Department of State website to see how you may be impacted.
 The other issue that may be applicable to some is visa renewals.
-If you travelled internationally and your visa stamp has expired, please also know that U.S. consular services have been suspended temporarily worldwide.
+If you travelled internationally and your visa stamp has expired, please also know that U.S. consulars may have limited visa services and longer processing delays.

 Requirements for synchronous attendance and availability of recorded lectures will vary from course to course.
 If materials available online are not clear about the structure and requirements of the course, please contact your instructor.
 To get information on how you can attend classes online using zoom, please go to Learn Anywhere.